 The time tracker shows you where your energy levels dip, and if you manage to fill it in for seven days you get a sense of when you got distracted and what distracted you.
 As I had decided to write first thing in the morning, the time tracker allowed me to keep a check on those writing times.
 The first week I did this I managed 3 early mornings out of 5 – I don’t count weekends – which I saw as a success.
 By the way Kate Northrup has written about the 80 / 20 rule and about hourly time tracking in this blog post ‘6 simple steps to ensuring you’re not wasting your precious time‘.

-Download your FREE copy of the
+Download a FREE copy of the Small Steps Time Tracker here.

 How to use the Small Steps Time Tracker